tidyverse/tidyverse.org/content/blog/tidymodels-2024-q1/index.md

 As part of the framework-wide integration of survival analysis, also censored, the parsnip extension package for censored regression, received some love in the form of new prediction options.

-Random forest with the `"aorsf"` engine can now predict survival time, thanks to the new feature in the [aorsf](https://docs.ropensci.org/aorsf/) package itself.
-This means that now all engines in censored can predict survival time.
+Random forests with the `"aorsf"` engine can now predict survival time, thanks to the new feature in the [aorsf](https://docs.ropensci.org/aorsf/) package itself.
+This means that all engines in censored can now predict survival time.

 Let's predict survival time for the first five rows of the lung cancer dataset, survival analysis' `mtcars`.